dwrobel/flatcam/README.md

 22.02.2019

-- added Repetier postprocessor file
+- added Repetier preprocessor file
 - removed "added ability to regenerate objects (it's actually deletion followed by recreation)" because of the way Python pass parameters to functions by reference instead of copy
 - added ability to toggle globally the display of ToolTips.
 Edit -> Preferences -> General -> Enable ToolTips checkbox.
 - added true fullscreen support (for Windows OS)